References in the content below refer to the PBMEF Guide.

 Definitions

-Percentage of new and relapse tuberculosis (TB) cases and cases with unknown previous TB treatment history (all forms)—that were notified in a reporting year out of the estimated number of TB cases for that year.
+Percent of people with new and relapse TB and with unknown previous TB treatment history (all forms) who were notified during the reporting period, out of the estimated number of people with incident TB for that year.

 Calculation: (Numerator/Denominator) x 100